BrianMualim/Top-Selected-LQ45-Stocks-in-Equity-Funds/README.md

 If PortfolioCode in cleaned data and LQ45 match, then add product AUM to totalAUM and increase counter by 1

-counter keeps track of how many equity funds are investing in a certain stock totalAUM keeps track of totalAUM for that specific month
+counter keeps track of how many equity funds are investing in a certain stock totalAUM keeps track of totalAUM for that specific month.